anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 -   The need for the problem
 -   The scope of the problem
 Product Requirements Documents (PRDs) capture both the above and feed into the appropriate solution, to help the engineers working on the problem.
+The AI generators are solving this better with apps like Lovable generating high fidelity prototypes in a few minutes.
 -   The solution decided
 Technical Design Documents, Architecture Design Records (ADRs) and Request for Clarification (RFCs) have been historically relied upon to help the engineers visualise the solution and to identify tradeoffs and bottlenecks.
+It's turtles all the way down and it's all about how much we need to drill down into defining specs as per the maturity of the team.
 -   The engineer should be able to answer the question ‘Do I have full clarity of how to implement and get to production?’, else should ask questions to resolve any unknowns.

 **Product**